 For many riders, that means battling sub-zero temperatures, compounded by biting winds, and trying to stave off rain showers.

-If you are planning on braving the cold this winter be sure to check our winter cycling clothing guide to avoid an uncomfortable ride.
+If you are planning on braving the cold this winter, be sure to check our winter cycling clothing guide to avoid an uncomfortable ride.

-With that in mind, here's our round-up of the best winter cycling jackets, as tried and tested by the BikeRadar team.
+With that in mind, here's our round-up of the best winter cycling jackets, tried and tested by the BikeRadar team.

 Below the best list is our buyer’s guide to winter cycling jackets.
 It will help you know what to look for in a quality winter jacket and understand the various features and tech terms used by brands.

-Best winter cycling jackets in 2024
+Best winter cycling jackets in 2025

 Castelli Alpha RoS 2 Light Jacket